Raniasoudana/Emoji/README.md

-# Emoji
+# Emojifier

-an implementation of emoji by Keras
+an implementation of emojifier by Keras